The 34 Symptoms of Menopause + 5 Treatments

 Menopause is a major stage in a woman’s life often marked by profound physical and emotional changes.
 Every woman will experience menopause differently and some symptoms naturally receive more attention than others.

 There are as many as 34 common symptoms of menopause and while that number may seem oddly-specific, menopause affects every part of your body which invites a broad range of changes.
-A woman going through menopause might experience some or all of these symptoms and the goal of this post is to explore them all and breakdown some possible remedies for your health and well being.
+A woman going through menopause might experience some or all of these symptoms and the goal of this post is to explore them all and breakdown some possible remedies for your health and wellbeing.

 This article is purely educational.
 Only a healthcare professional can confirm your menopause stage.